UNSW-CEEM/nempy/paper.md

 markets generators compete to provide the ability to rapidly change generation levels in order to stabilise the grid frequency.
 Nempy is flexible in that it allows for formulation of very simple market models, for the formulation of market models of near real-world complexity, and at the various levels of intermediate complexity.
-Simple models can be constructed using just generator bids and electricity demand, so called bidstack models.
+Simple models can be constructed using just generator bids and electricity demand, so called bid stack models.
 More complete models can be constructed by using the inbuilt features to create multiple market regions, ramp rate limits, loss factors, FCAS markets, FCAS trapezium constraints, dynamic interconnector loss models, generic constraints and fast start dispatch inflexibility profiles.
 Outputs include market clearing prices, generator and scheduled load dispatch targets, FCAS enablement levels, unit FCAS